adobe/htl-spec/SPECIFICATION.md

 #### 2.2.6.
 List
 **`data-sly-list`:**
 * Iterates over the content of each item in the attribute value.
-* **Element:** shown only if the number of items from the attribute value is greater than 0.
+* **Element:** shown only if the number of items from the attribute value is greater than 0, or if the attribute value is a string or number.
 * **Content of element:** repeated as many times as there are items in the attribute value.
 * **Attribute value:** optional; the item to iterate over; if omitted the content will not be shown.
 * **Attribute identifier:** optional; customised identifier name to access the item within the list element.